CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 We highly recommend to consider **alternative and complementary local datasets** for your risk analysis in addition to the ones listed here.
 Reach out to your local meteorological service and search for other providers of data tailored to your area of interest.
 Look out for regional climate model projections and statistically downscaled and bias-corrected datasets that take into account local conditions.
-Some information may only be accessible in your local language.
+Some information may only be accessible in the local language.
 :::